simomuso/8dot3-filename-check/README.md

 # What to know
 - Capital/lower cases for drives are supported
-- A log file containing the check command result will be created in the same executable folder.
+- A log file containing the check command result will be created in the same executable folder
+- Source code is present and can be used freely